Guazabara9/cybernetic-systems-architecture/ROADMAP.md

 This document is **non-canonical**, **non-binding**, and **non-citable**.

-It does not define standards, requirements, guarantees, or commitments.
+It does not define standards, requirements, guarantees, commitments, or future obligations.
 It records internal intent and exploratory directions only.

-This document has no authority over the CSA canon or its DOI-archived releases.
+This document has **no authority** over the CSA canon or any DOI-archived CSA releases.

+In the event of any conflict, DOI-archived canonical records govern.

 ---